 - How well they handle their responsibilities

-- Basic needs: expenses for food, shelter, clothing and savings for the future
+- Basic needs such as food, shelter, clothing and savings for the future

-The salary you give to an employee has to be competitive, send the message that you care about their well-being and recognise their performance.
+An employee’s salary has to be competitive and send the message that you care about their well-being and recognise their performance.
 This prevents employees from looking elsewhere for someone who does.